 Applicants must meet the following requirements to be eligible for the residency: graduation from an LCME-accredited medical school in the United States or Canada, possess or be eligible for a California medical license, satisfactory completion of a PGY-I year in an accredited program in the United States or Canada, which includes a minimum of six months of broad experience in patient care, and in certain circumstances, graduates of foreign medical schools may be considered for the residency.

 Applications are accepted only through the programs.
 The SF matching programs usually begins distributing applications the first of July.
 Our deadline for receiving applications from SF matching programs is October 16 (allow at least two weeks from date material arrives at the SF matching programs to the date we receive the application).
-Applications that are incomplete by the deadline will not be considered, and no supplemental material is required.
+Applications that are incomplete by the deadline will not be considered.

 Applications are carefully reviewed, and 30-35 candidates are invited for an interview.
 Interviewees will have an opportunity to meet faculty and residents, tour the training facilities, and learn about the program.
 Interviews are held in early December, and are conducted by the members of the resident selection committee on an individual basis.